Addieduncan/customer-segmentation-project/README.md

 Now we have a robust process for determining 9 groups of customer types based on 14 credit card usage features.
 Using principal component analysis to project our data onto the first two principal components we can visually identify the [9 customer groupings](https://github.com/Addieduncan/m393c_project/blob/20248cd2e5e6b3e24c12b867e0e511fdb605165d/images/PCA%20clusters/q_km_9_pca.png) in our data.
 For each of our customer groups we can analyze the [feature distribution of the customers in each group](https://github.com/Addieduncan/m393c_project/tree/master/images/Individual_Feature/feature%20distributions) to learn information about their purchasing and payment habits.

-## Conclusions on Customer Behavior Profiles:
+## Conclusions - Customer Behavior Profiles: